Hyphen (-)

 • A four-lane highway is built to connect the two cities.

-• Construction of a twenty-storey building is underway in the city centre.
+• Construction of a twenty-storey building is underway in the city center.

 Hyphens are used to separate prefixes from words